 Antiques, family heirlooms, fine art and collectibles can be valuable assets.
-Although many homeowners rely on basic “replacement cost” policies for all-risk protection against loss, damage or theft, they are often unaware that these policies provide exclusions for antiques, fine art, coin & stamp collections, furs, jewelry, firearms and other valuable objects.
+Many homeowners rely on basic “replacement cost” policies for all-risk protection against loss, damage or theft.
+However, they are often unaware that these policies have exclusions for antiques, fine art, coin & stamp collections, furs, jewelry, firearms and other valuable objects.

-To ensure complete replacement cost coverage for your rare and one-of-a-kind items, you must have a qualified personal property appraisal (sometimes called an inland marine floater or schedule) prepared by an accredited, USPAP-compliant appraiser.
-This appraisal should be filed with your insurer.
+To ensure full replacement cost coverage for your rare items, you must have an USPAP-compliant appraiser give the personal property appraisal (sometimes called an inland marine floater or schedule).
+Then, your insurer should file this appraisal.

-We specialize in providing appraisals for purposes of insurance replacement and reproduction cost.
-If you are the victim of a theft or a natural disaster, or if you have experienced a loss resulting from a recent move, we are available to assist you with a retrospective replacement cost appraisal for your insurance damage claim.
+We specialize in appraisals for purposes of insurance replacement and reproduction cost.
+For instance, if you experienced a theft or natural disaster or a loss from a recent move.
+We are available to assist you with a retrospective replacement cost appraisal for your insurance damage claim.

-If these requirements are not satisfied in a timely manner, the decedent’s estate could be challenged and the probate process could be delayed.
+If these requirements are not met in a timely manner, it could challenge the decedent’s estate and delay the probate process.

 We are experienced in providing fair market value personal property appraisals for purposes of completing the probate process and determining state inheritance and/or estate tax liability.
 As IRS-qualified and accredited appraisers, we are also experienced in providing federal estate tax appraisals for those personal estates exceeding $11.4 million.

 A personal property appraisal can be an important tool in your estate planning.
-Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets, such as an art collection, at the time of death.
-In situations where protected property is placed in a Trust during the lifetime of a designated beneficiary, personal property appraisals can be used to provide a trust inventory, establish a step-up in basis or make an IRS charitable contribution.
+Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets.
+For instance, an art collection, or other antiques.
+In situations where protected property is placed in a Trust during the lifetime of a designated beneficiary, personal property appraisals can provide a trust inventory, establish a step-up in basis or make an IRS charitable contribution.

-We will work with your attorney to identify the objective and intended use of the appraisal, and then prepare the required documents.
+We will work with your attorney to identify the objective of the appraisal, and then prepare the required documents.

 Preparing and managing a divorce can be a complicated and difficult matter.
-Laws differ from state to state, but each partner is often entitled to some portion of all marital property.
+Laws differ from state to state, but each partner often gets some portion of all marital property.
 Distribution of marital assets requires a careful description and valuation of furniture, accessories, jewelry, antiques and other household items.

 We can help by providing a careful inventory and accurate appraisal of your commonly held personal property.
-Your attorney will receive a thorough, objective appraisal report that meets the standards and guidelines set forth in the Uniform Standards of Professional Appraisal Practice.
+Your attorney will receive a thorough, objective appraisal report.
+This report will meet the standards and guidelines set forth in the Uniform Standards of Professional Appraisal Practice.
 Our appraisals also satisfy the court’s requirements regarding court-ordered, equitable distribution.
-We can work with one or both parties if necessary, and we can be available for depositions and trial testimony should the case warrant it.
+We can work with one or both parties if necessary.
+We can also be available for depositions and trial testimony should the case warrant it.

 If you’re considering a tax-deductible, non-cash charitable donation; or if you need to file a casualty loss claim, we can assist you with a federal tax appraisal.
 As IRS-qualified appraisers, we are knowledgeable of the latest Treasury regulations and Internal Revenue Service requirements regarding the preparation and submission of personal property appraisals from a qualified appraiser.

-If you need an appraisal to establish the value of a personal property item that is the subject of an insurance damage claim, we can help.
-Our appraisers are experienced in providing replacement cost estimates for antiques, fine art, decorative objects and general household items that have been damaged by fire, smoke or water.
-If the objects have been totally destroyed or stolen, we can prepare a hypothetical appraisal that can be used to establish value (or loss of value) on a specific date.
+If you need an appraisal to establish the value of an antique for an insurance damage claim, we can help.
+Our appraisers provide replacement cost estimates for antiques, fine art, decorative objects and general household items that have fire, smoke, or water damage.
+If the objects are totally destroyed or stolen, we can prepare a hypothetical appraisal to establish value (or loss of value) on a specific date.

 We have be assisting policy holders, insurance companies, professional carriers and public adjusters in their efforts to settle outstanding claims for more than 27 years.
-In situations were outside expertise is required, we can also provide referrals to professional and licensed art conservators, restoration experts and authenticators in your area.
+If outside expertise is a need, we can also provide referrals to professional and licensed art conservators, restoration experts and authenticators in your area.

 Our principal, C. Robert Harrison, is available for expert witness testimony and litigation support.
-He has provided appraisal reports for use in civil cases tried in both Maryland Circuit Court and DC District Court.
-As a litigation support specialist in appraising and appraisal methodology, Mr. Harrison has also assisted counsel with a review of pleadings and the preparation and review of questions used in interrogatories and depositions.
+For example, he has provided appraisal reports for use in civil cases tried in both Maryland Circuit Court and DC District Court.
+Mr. Harrison is a litigation support specialist in appraising and appraisal methodology.
+Thus, Mr. Harrison has assisted counsel with a review of pleadings.
+He has also prepared and reviewed questions in interrogatories and depositions.